tdfffffffff/voice-emotion-recognition/README.md

 **Cross-Validation (Random Forest 5-fold):** 0.541 ± 0.008

 > **Conclusion:** Classical ML models provide a baseline, but their performance is limited by handcrafted features.
-Deep learning approaches (e.g., Wav2Vec2) are needed to better capture complex audio patterns and improve accuracy.
+Deep learning approaches (eg. Wav2Vec2) are needed to better capture complex audio patterns and improve accuracy.

 ## Key Learning Outcomes